ranaalisaeed/vizintel_com_au/_posts/2019-04-27-victoria-property-sales.md

 <script src="/assets/js/vicbarchart.js"></script>

 ### Data notes
-Data is provided by XXX reflecting property sales since year 2000.
-There are 3131 suburbs in total.
-However only the suburbs that have more than a hundred transactions for all these years are shown in the dropdown menu.
+Data includes 3131 suburbs, and sales of houses, vacand land and units since year 2000.
+The suburbs that have less than a hundred total transactions for all these years are not included in the dropdown menu.